jasingizwe/web-application/project-management-app/README.md

 - Technologies Used: HTML, CSS, JavaScript
 - HTML, CSS, and JavaScript were chosen for their simplicity and ease of development for a lightweight web application.
 - Docker Containerization: Docker was chosen to containerize the application for easy deployment and scalability across different environments.
+6. The link to the Docker Hub page where the Docker image is hosted, https://hub.docker.com/r/acolette/project-management-app